-End of an era: ECB expected to phase out bond buying
+End of an era: ECB to phase out bond buying

 Some analysts predicted the ECB would be more wary of causing a shock, especially in Italy, Draghi's native country, which is still struggling to finance its sovereign debt.

-US bank Morgan Stanley said the ECB might change its capital key rules or switch to buying more corporate debt to taper-off the QE scheme over a longer period than expected.
+US bank Morgan Stanley said the ECB might change its capital key rules or switch to buying more corporate debt to taper-off the QE scheme over a longer period.

 "Our work suggests that there's scope to buy beyond September 2018," it said in a note.